 To the fortress of Andelkrag, Prince Cameron of-the-high-head gathers all who love beauty, music, poetry and noble deeds.
 Often has he been assailed, but when his laughing warriors man the battlement victory is theirs…troubadors everywhere sing of Cameron’s deeds…Now only Andelkrag stands above the smoke of burning Europe.”

 Andelkrag falls with Val as the only survivor, steeling him against the Huns.
-We’re right back into the thick of action with Val aided by two knights of Camelot, Tristram and Gawain, who soundly route the Huns, visit Rome and then engage on a series of misadventures.
+We’re right back into the thick of the action with Val aided by two knights of Camelot, Tristram and Gawain, who soundly route the Huns, visit Rome and then engage on a series of misadventures.
 Epic battles to a take on Hope and Crosby buddy movies from that era.

 There’s no question that Foster has the straightforward action story down, but here he shows the human side of the characters.
 Humour comes straight into play; not only the dialogue but body language and even some physical gags.
 All of it beautifully drawn as only Hal Foster could.
 Each page is a visual feast that begs to be savoured.